< Browse to Previous Essay | Browse to Next Essay >

 Throughout his life, despite a busy schedule, Goldsworthy always made time for hiking on weekends and vacations.
 Starting in 1968, he was part of an informal group of hiking buddies that included Harvey Manning (1925-2006), Dick Brooks, and Ted Beck.
 They called themselves the Elderly Birdwatcher Hiking and Griping Society.
 Between 1968 and 2006, when Manning died, the group took 39 hikes in the Northwest, with Goldsworthy participating in at least 23 of them.

 In 1974, Jane Goldsworthy died from multiple sclerosis.
 She had been an ardent conservationist herself, chairing the membership of the Sierra Club chapter and keeping records for the N3C, as well as being active outdoors until contracting multiple sclerosis.
 As Patrick was still reeling from her death, their only child, Kathy, died unexpectedly in 1976.
 Like her parents she had loved the outdoors and her ashes were buried on an island off the Pacific Coast, the first place her parents took her camping when she was 3 years old.

 Throughout these challenging times, Goldsworthy kept up his involvement in the local conservation community, attending meetings and working on issues.
 At a Mountaineers meeting, he met Christine Nelson White, a recent divorcee and avid cross-country skier.
 They began taking trips together, both skiing and hiking, and bonded over their love of the outdoors.
-They were married on August 19, 1978, and Goldsworthy gained four stepchildren: Melissa, Teresa, Patrick, and Christopher.
+They were married on August 19, 1978, and Goldsworthy gained five stepchildren: Catherine, Teresa, Patrick, Melissa, and Christopher.